-Sanofi’s (SNY) two patents on the cancer drug Taxotere were ruled invalid and unenforceable by a U.S. court today in a victory for generic-drug makers Hospira Inc. (HSP) and Apotex Inc.
+Sanofi’s (SNY) two patents on the cancer drug Taxotere were ruled invalid and unenforceable by a U.S. court today in a victory for generic-drug makers Hospira Inc. (HSP:US) and Apotex Inc.

 The U.S. Court of Appeals for the Federal Circuit upheld a lower court finding on the two patents.
 The decision was posted on the court’s website.